 The Chainsmokers – “Don’t Let Me Down (ft.
 Daya)”

 Mike Posner – “I Took A Pill In Ibiza” (Seeb Remix)

-Most streamed artists by year
+Most-listened artists on Spotify by year

-That said, musical tastes are a changeable thing, and around the middle of the 2018, Colombian artist J. Balvin had actually edged in front.
 He finished the year in fourth place, with Post Malone and XXXTENTACION overtaking him.
 2018 was a relatively poor year for Sheeran, who only managed to be the fifth most streamed artist.

 Ariana Grande was the top female artist, followed by Dua Lipa, Cardi B, Taylor Swift, and Camila Cabello.
 No female artist made it into the overall top five.

 |2019||Post Malone||6.5 billion|

 |2017||Ed Sheeran||6.3 billion|